trallard/BAD_days/notebooks/tutorial.md

 We shall first have a look at the expression values of a gener with manufacurer name `M92278_at`, which is known in biology as "CCND3 Cyclin D3".

-The expression values of this gene are collected in 'row' 1042 of golub.
-To load the data and to obtain the relevant information from 'row' 1042 of golub.gnames, use the following:
+The expression values of this gene are collected in row 1042 of golub.
+To load the data and to obtain the relevant information from row 1042 of golub.gnames, use the following:

 <br>